 - National Geographic Ultimate Field Guide to Photography

 - Kodak New Pocket Guide to Digital Photography out of print, still good information, may be available used

 - Photo Mounting for State Fair Demonstration (Power Point) (PDF)

 Events and Activities

 Shutterbug events are photography workshops put on across the state by the Kansas State 4-H Photography Action Team.
-Workshops are typically scheduled as a morning session and concentrate on a variety aspects of composition.
+Workshops are typically scheduled as a morning session and concentrate on a variety of aspects of composition.
+The events typically end around Noon.
 Examples of sessions include: Portfolio, I have a camera-now what?, Panning, Close-ups, Aperture Settings & Kaleidoscopes/Reflections.

 Please note: $9 entry fee per person for all-day pass to Botanica

 - When: April 23, 2022